 Since our inception, we have incurred significant operating losses and negative cash flows.
-As of June 30, 2024 and December 31, 2023, we had an accumulated deficit of \$28,503,111 and \$17,770,145, respectively.
-As of June 30, 2024 and December 31, 2023, we had cash and restricted cash and cash equivalents of \$4,601,140 and \$184,686, respectively.
+As of September 30, 2024 and December 31, 2023, we had an accumulated deficit of \$32,122,605 and \$17,770,145, respectively.
+As of September 30, 2024 and December 31, 2023, we had cash and restricted cash and cash equivalents of \$1,564,169 and \$184,686, respectively.
 Our primary uses of cash are for general working capital requirements, and capital expenditures.
 Cash flows from operations have been historically negative as we invested in product development, clinical trials, and manufacturing.
 We expect to be cash flow negative for the foreseeable future, although we may have quarterly results where cash flows from operations are positive.

 In connection with the Business Combination, we entered into various agreements to obtain financing through the issuance of debt and through stock subscription agreements.
-In March of 2024, we received the Pre-Paid Advance net of issuance costs of \$9,025,000 from Yorkville pursuant to the SEPA, \$500,000 of cash proceeds from an investor related to a stock subscription agreement, and \$1,500,000 in cash proceeds through a note payable from Cable Car.
-The Standby Equity Purchase Agreement provides us with access to an additional \$40 million of potential capital through the issuance of common stock to Yorkville.
-During the time we have a balance under the Pre-Paid Advance, advances can be received with written consent of Yorkville or upon a trigger event, which occurs when the daily volume-weighted average price is less than \$2.00 per share for five consecutive trading days.
-We believe that the additional cash received and financing arrangements at the closing of the Business Combination will be sufficient to fund our current operating plan for at least the next 12 months.
+In March of 2024, we received the Pre-Paid Advance net of issuance costs of \$9,025,000 from Yorkville pursuant to the SEPA and issued Yorkville the Yorkville Note in the amount of \$10.0 million for such Pre-Paid Advance, \$500,000 of cash proceeds from an investor related to a stock subscription agreement, and \$1,500,000 in cash proceeds through a note payable from Cable Car.
+The SEPA provides us with access to an additional \$40 million of potential capital through the issuance of common stock to Yorkville.
+During the time we have a balance under the Yorkville Note, advances can be received under the SEPA with written consent of Yorkville or upon a trigger event, which following the effectiveness of the Registration Statement on Form S-1 that we filed to register the shares to be issued pursuant to the SEPA occurs when the daily volume-weighted average price is less than the Floor Price